Zhuojuewang/DataVis_Final_Project/README.md

     <img src="man/MachinesLearningClassificationFinding.png" align="center" width="100%"  />

-  * Besides, we created the chart to show the daily return volatility and a pie chart to show the Bitcoin changing direction frequency.
-Moreover, we used 5 algorithms to finish the classification prediction (daily change direction: up or down) and we found that KNN is the best approach.
+  * Besides, I created the chart to show the daily return volatility and a pie chart to show the Bitcoin changing direction frequency.
+Moreover, I used 5 algorithms to finish the classification prediction (daily change direction: up or down) and I found that KNN is the best approach.

     <img src="man/MachinesLearningClassificationPriceChange.png" align="center" width="100%"  />

 * Prediction
   * I used the ARIMA model which is belonging to the LSTM model to predict the future value of Bitcoin.
-However, we know that the value of Bitcoin is very difficult to predict.
+However, I know that the value of Bitcoin is very difficult to predict.
 The forecasting value of Bitcoin is only a reference, not an accurate prediction.

 	<img src="man/MachinesLearningPrediction.png" align="center" width="100%"  />